sargurgn/webcomponents-demo/README.md

 # webcomponents-demo
 This project uses web-react-components libary to convert react project to web-component.

 Unit tests are run using Jest and are written using react testing library and enzyme.

+Integration tests are written and run using cypress automation framework.

 ### Build Web-Components
 ```sh build.sh```